-The RiverConnect Strategic Plan 2023-2028 refreshes the focus of the program, reflecting the holistic nature of river systems and the interconnected relationships shared with people.
+The RiverConnect Strategic Plan 2023-2028 refreshes the focus of the program.
+This new plan has been developed to reflect the holistic nature of river systems, and the interconnected nature of the community's relationship with the waterways.

 This strategic plan is not a typical organisational plan, reflecting the fact that RiverConnect is a network of organisations and individuals rather than being an organisation itself.
 The plan is not a blueprint with every future action fully detailed, however it offers direction and examples of actions.